This section is quite incomplete.

 Paul Tozour has a demo showing various map representations (Windows app, no source).

-For non-pathfinding algorithms, see John Lonningdal’s web page (via Wayback Machine, since his site is no longer up).
+For non-graph-search algorithms, see John Lonningdal’s web page (via Wayback Machine, since his site is no longer up).

 To learn more about unit movement after a path has been found, see Pottinger’s articles on unit movement and group movement.
 Also highly recommended are Craig Reynold’s pages on steering and flocking.
 Geoff Howland has a great article about unit movement in general.